canhta/CareCircle/docs/brd.md

 *   **FR-9.1**: Admins must be able to log in securely to the web portal.
 *   **FR-9.2**: The portal must display a real-time dashboard of system health, user statistics, and engagement metrics.
 *   **FR-9.3**: Admins must have the ability to look up users and provide support.
-*   **FR-9.4**: **Lead Management**:
-    *   Admins must be able to view and manage a list of all potential users (leads).
-    *   Each lead record will display its source (e.g., "Web Form," "Referral") and status (e.g., "New," "Contacted," "Qualified," "Converted").
-*   **FR-9.5**: **Lead Conversion**:
-    *   Admins must have a tool to convert a qualified lead into an active user account.
-    *   Before conversion, the system must allow the admin to check for potential duplicate user accounts to avoid creating multiple profiles for the same person.
-    *   During conversion, relevant information from the lead record will be transferred to the new user profile.
-*   **FR-9.6**: **Conversion Analytics**: The portal must provide reports and dashboards to track the lead funnel, including lead sources and conversion rates over time.

 ### FR-10: User Settings & Personalization
 *   **FR-10.1**: **Adaptive User Profiles & Goals**: